 - Agora provides a variety of methods for measuring network quality.
-We also have callbacks that report on communication quality during a live broadcast.
+We also have callbacks that report on communication quality during live interactive streaming.
 Use these methods to ensure a smooth experience and to troubleshoot quality issues.

 - You can also use Agora Analytics to monitor the quality, user behavior, device state, and Quality of Experience (QoE)/Quality of Service (QoS) statistics.